OU & Regional Research Store (OURRstore)

 - Researchers purchase tape cartridges, at market price, to be placed into OURRstore, and pay shipping costs to get the tape cartridges to OU (and in the case of non-OU users, to ship some of the tape cartridges back to the owner).

-Currently, the preferred LTO version is LTO-7 in “Type M” mode: 9 TB raw, ~7.65 TB usable per tape cartridge (~85% usable capacity).
+Currently, the preferred LTO version is LTO-8: 12 TB raw, ~10.2 TB usable per tape cartridge (~85% usable capacity).
 This is LTO’s lowest price per TB currently on the market.

-In “Type M” mode, this corresponds to ~$6 per usable TB per copy, or $12 per usable TB for dual copies (REQUIRED for non-OU users, STRONGLY URGED for OU users), not including Indirect Costs (if purchased via external funds such as a grant).
+LTO-8 tape cartridges are currently ~$50 each, which corresponds to ~$10 per usable TB for dual copies on separate tape cartridges (REQUIRED for non-OU users, STRONGLY URGED for OU users), not including Indirect Costs (if purchased via external funds such as a grant).